-Constipation is one of the most common digestive problems in the United States, affecting around
+Constipation is one of the most common digestive problems in the United States.
+Around

-It’s defined as having hard, dry bowel movements, or going fewer than three times a week.
+It’s defined as having hard, dry bowel movements or passing stool fewer than three times a week.

 Your colon’s main job is to absorb water from residual food as it’s passing through your digestive system.
 It then creates stool (waste).

 The colon’s muscles eventually propel the waste out through the rectum to be eliminated.
 If stool remains in the colon too long, it can become hard and difficult to pass.

 Poor diet frequently causes constipation.
 Dietary fiber and adequate water intake are necessary to help keep stools soft.